 Zambezi River, Zambia

-In a place where the number of polar bears outnumbers the local population, adventure isn’t hard to find.
+In a place where polar bears outnumber the locals, adventure isn’t hard to find.
 Traveling to Svalbard is not for the faint of heart.
-It’s one of the northernmost points on the globe you can visit.
-Average temperatures range from a balmy high of 44 degrees Fahrenheit in summer to a brisk −4 degrees Fahrenheit in the winter.
-Just getting to Longyearbyen, Svalbard’s main settlement, is a multiday excursion that could drain the average explorer.
+It’s one of the northernmost points on the globe, and average temperatures range from a balmy high of 44 degrees Fahrenheit in summer to a brisk −4 degrees Fahrenheit in the winter.
+Just getting to Longyearbyen, Svalbard’s main settlement, is a multiday excursion.
 But once you arrive, the raw power and beauty of the Arctic draw you in.
 In the winter, spend your days snowshoeing past glaciers or searching for views of the aurora borealis.
 In the summer, kayak through waters home to resident narwhals.
 Keep in mind, thanks to its latitude, Svalbard is a land divided by light.
-Expect days of endless night in the winter and never-ending sunlight in the summer.
+Expect days of endless night in the winter and never-ending sun in summer.

 - How to Pack for Adventure Travel